siriusctrl/UniPublic/eodp/README.md

     - advantage: can easily find how data are related from the result
     - disadvantages: can only find linear relation
 4. Mutual Information(MI)
+    - detect non-linear, discrete features
-    - preprocessing: continuous features are first discreted into bins
+    - preprocessing: continuous features are first discreted into bins (by domain knowledge or equal width or equal frequency)
     - Entropy is a measuer used to assess the amount of uncertainty in an outcome
     - about how to calculate MI is on the formula sheet
-    - mutual information indicate that the amount of information shared between two variables X and Y
+    - mutual information indicate that the amount of information about X we gain from knowing Y
+    - Normalised mutual information: NMI can be used to provide a more interpretable measure of correlation than MI
-    - difference with Pearson correlation: MI can measure non-linear relation
+    - difference with Pearson correlation:
+    1) MI can measure non-linear relation
+    2) MI is very effective for use with discrete features

 -------
 ## LECTURE 13 AND 14: CLASSIFICATION AND REGRESSION TECHNIQUES